 Lazy load means having only the images above the fold load (i.e. only the images visible in the visitor’s browser window).
 As and when the visitor scrolls down, the other images begin to load, just before they come into view.

-This will not just help speed your page loads, it can also save bandwidth by loading less data for users who don’t scroll all the way down on your pages.
+This will not just help speed your page loads, it can also save bandwidth by loading less data for users who don’t scroll down on your pages.

 You can enable lazy loading effortlessly with WP Rocket.

 Installing a WordPress plugin to check broken links can be quite taxing on your servers which, as a result, slows down your website even more.

 HTTP redirects from one URL to another increases the additional wait time for website visitors.

 This can be prevented by keeping the following in mind:

 Always use one preferred URL version of your website.
 For example, if you use the www version of your URL, then never link to your website both externally and internally using http://domain.com

 If you recently installed SSL, then use the plugin simple SSL to switch your entire website including all URLs to https.

 15) Use the Latest Versions of WordPress and Its Components